CodebreakingAtCal/codebreaking-at-cal-website/docs/ProjectTest/Project Spec/Part 1.md

 ## Task 1.2: Elliptic Curve Parameter Generation.

 Next, our server needs to set up an Elliptic Curve for the future Diffie Hellman exchange.
-Use a
+Use the given parameters to assign variables within the `Server` class, and generate the signature on the parameters for the `Client` to verify.

-##  Task 1.3: Send Elliptic Curve Parameters to the Client:
+##  Task 1.3: Send Elliptic Curve Parameters to the Client
+Write a function for the `Client` that accepts these parameters from the server, verifies their signature, and sets internal variables as required.

-##  Task 1.4: Generate Signed ECDH Message for Server and Client:
+##  Task 1.4: Generate Signed ECDH Message for Server and Client
+Now that we have our ECDH parameters agreed upon, both the server and the client need to generate their public ECDH message and store their respective secrets.
+Make sure to add a signature on the public values!

 ##  Task 1.5: Accept Diffie Hellman Values
+Write functions for both `Server` and `Client` to accept the ECDH parameters, while verifying the signatures.
+Once accepted, combine the stored secret with the public value to get a shared secret value.

 ##  Task 1.6: Generate Client Request
+Using the shared secret, write a function that encrypts a request using AES, and attach an HMAC as well.

 ## Task 1.7: Server-side Request Verification
+Using the shared secret, write a function that verifies the HMAC of and decrypts the request from a client using AES.

 ## Task 1.8: Create Server Login
+Write code that hashes + salts a password and stores it under the given username.

 ## Task 1.9: Verify Server Login
+Write code that checks whether a given username/password combination is valid.